What is the Future Simple Tense with "Will"?

 Where will they go after the meeting?

 Use will to say what you think, believe, or predict will happen.
-This is often based on general knowledge, logic, or gut feeling rather than direct evidence.
+This is often based on general knowledge, your own logic, or a gut feeling rather than direct, visible evidence.

 I think it will be a good film.